Brazing Copper & Copper Alloys Soldering

 The choice between soldering or brazing generally depends on the operating conditions of the system and the requirements of the governing construction codes.
 Solder joints are generally used where the service temperature does not exceed 250°F, while brazed joints can be used where greater joint strength is required or where system temperatures are as high as 350°F.

-Although brazed joints offer higher joint strength in general, the annealing of the tube and fitting which results from the higher heat used in the brazing process can cause the rated pressure of the system to be less than that of a soldered joint.
+Although brazed copper joints offer higher joint strength in general, the annealing of the tube and fitting which results from the higher heat used in the brazing process can cause the rated pressure of the system to be less than that of a soldered joint.
 This fact should be considered in choosing which joining process to use.

 Although soldering and brazing are the most common methods of joining copper tube and fittings, they are often the least understood.